-- Respondent.
-A Respondent is an individual, or individuals, who are subject to the University's disciplinary authority, and who has been reported to have engaged in conduct that could constitute Prohibited Conduct, as defined by this Policy.
-In some situations, an individual does not have to be enrolled or employed by the University to qualify as a Respondent under this Policy and may be a third-party participant against whom the University has the ability to take corrective action. - Reporter.
 A "Reporter" is an individual who makes a report of a violation (or potential violation) of this Policy.
-A Reporter may or may not be a Complainant. - Advisor.
+A Reporter may or may not be a Complainant.

+F. Advisor

 An "Advisor" is any person chosen by a Complainant or Respondent to assist the party in navigating the procedures called for in this Policy.
 Commonly, an Advisor is a professor or other University employee, a parent/relative, a friend, or an attorney.
 Any costs for an Advisor (e.g., an attorney's fee or travel for a member of the family) are at the Complainant's or Respondent's own expense.
-Advisors do not directly participate in proceedings under this Policy but provide emotional support and behind-the-scenes guidance. - Support Person.
-A support person may accompany the parties to meetings and hearings but may not actively participate in the process.
-An individual who has a conflict of interest cannot simultaneously serve as a Support Person.
-For example, a friend who is a witness in a matter cannot serve as a Support Person for that matter.
+Advisors do not directly participate in proceedings under this Policy but provide emotional support and behind-the-scenes guidance.
+The Office of Equity & Title IX will help a party find an advisor if they desire one but are unable to identify someone.